ObsisMc/Analysis-of-Java-development-trend/README.md

 If another user does an online search that is already stored in the Redis, the system will be sent the result to the client directly, and reset the destroyed time to ten minutes.

-## Architecture Design

-- Utils Package
-    - provide some utils for script or server
-    - PublicUtils.java
-    - RedisUtil.java
-    - JsonIO.java
-    - TimeUtils.java
-- pojo Package
-    - provide some java class for json parse or data transmission
-- config Package
-    - set the configuration of Redis
-- controller Package
-    - manager the api of the server
-- service Package
-    - realize the interface of the service
-- script Package
-    - collect and analyze the data from GitHub, and store them to the file
-- resources/rawdata
-    - collected data from GitHub by script
-- resources/ripedata
-    - the analyzed data by script
+### Visualization

+We use Echarts to establish what we collect and what we analyze.
+Different types of charts such as line chart, pie chart, word cloud and  punch card of GitHub are used, which can give us more insights.
+With Panjiachen's template, we succeeded in organizing these charts in order so that users can have a better experience.

-# Data Preparation
+## Data Preparation

 > Data source: Github
 >

 ### Data collection & persistence

-We collect data by our automated Java codes which invoke Github’s api.
-We store our data as json and they are put into a certain directory.
+We collect data by our automated Java codes which invoke Github’s APIs We store our data as json and they are put into a certain directory.
 Our  automated codes and data are in following directories:

-- Codes: src/main/java/com/sustech/cs209a_project/script/collectors
+- Codes: `src/main/java/com/sustech/cs209a_project/script/collectors`
-- Resources: src/main/resources/rawdata
+- Resources: `src/main/resources/rawdata`

 We firstly use API